yoonjk/VAD-VAR-Workshop/Maximo/VISUAL-INSPECTION2.md

 ![](_attatchments/mvi.3b2f35bd-3c7a-437d-a3d2-793494ca3b8c.048.jpeg)

-13. Enter “\<Your Unique ID\> Sed Tank Device Images” in the Data Set Name field and click **Done** to return to the Create New Inspection window screen.
+13. Enter “\<YOUR INITIALS\> Sed Tank Device Images” in the Data Set Name field and click **Done** to return to the Create New Inspection window screen.
 This Data Set is where your images captured on your device will be uploaded on the MVI Core instance.

 ![](_attatchments/mvi.3b2f35bd-3c7a-437d-a3d2-793494ca3b8c.049.jpeg)